-The lowdown: Held in one of Queensland’s most idyllic destinations, this week-long adventure festival is just another reason to visit tropical Cairns.
-The biggest crowds turn out to watch the IRONMAN Asia-Pacific Championship (June 9, 2019) and the IRONMAN 70.3, but there’s plenty of action in the water, too.
-For athletes keen to get wet, there is the impressive Quicksilver Reef Swim off stunning Green Island (try not to get distracted by the fish).
+The lowdown: Held in one of Queensland’s most idyllic destinations, this heart-pumping weekend is just another reason to visit tropical Cairns.
+The biggest crowds turn out to watch the IRONMAN Asia-Pacific Championship and the IRONMAN 70.3, but there’s plenty of action in the water, too.
+For athletes keen to get wet, there is the impressive Quicksilver Reef Swim off stunning Green Island (try not to get distracted by the fish and coral).

-Kids will love: The McDonald’s IRONKIDS Cairns, a triathlon designed just for them.
-They’ll get to swim through the Esplanade Lagoon, ride along the Esplanade and run across the boardwalk.
-The main aim is to have fun and it’s easy to do with plenty of prizes to win.
-The Cairns Post Bright Night Run is a hoot for the whole family, with a course that glows.
-Make sure you dress up in fluoro.
+Kids will love: The IRONKIDS Cairns, a triathlon designed just for them where they’ll get to swim through the Esplanade Lagoon, ride along the Esplanade and run across the boardwalk.
+The main aim is to have fun, and it’s easy to do with plenty of prizes to win and high-fives to receive.

 GOLD COAST MARATHON

-Kids will love: Putting all their energy to good use by hitting the pavement in the 2km and 4km Junior Dash races, as well as the Gold Coast Airport Fun Run.
+Kids will love: Putting all their energy to good use by hitting the pavement in the 2km and 4km Junior Dash races.
 Children between the ages of five and 10 can enter the 2km event and can have a parent run with them if they need extra support.
 For the 4km event, the age bracket is five to 14, while there’s no age restriction for the fun run, so why not make it a multi-generational day out?

-After the race: Celebrate by heading to Dreamworld for a tiger selfie and be sure to say hello to a tree kangaroo, too.
+After the race: Celebrate by heading to Dreamworld for a tiger selfie and some heart-pumping action of a different kind.

 MCDONALD’S TOWNSVILLE RUNNING FESTIVAL

 The lowdown: If you find peace in hitting the pavement or you’re keen to get your calves burning, this is the festival for you.
-A whopping seven events make up an action-packed event that includes a marathon and half marathon, as well as 10km, 5km and 2.5km races.
-The festival has been running (pardon the pun) since 1972 and claims to feature Australia’s second longest held annual marathon.
-You can sign up to the next one held on August 4-5, 2019.
+A whopping seven events make up an action-packed McDonalds Townsville Running Festival that includes a marathon and half marathon, as well as 10km, 5km and 2.5km races.
+The festival has been running (pardon the pun) since 1972 and claims to be Australia’s second longest held annual marathon.